Rumbie-Mudzie7/ruby-telegram-bot/README.md

 Run the program using the following:

 ruby bin/main
-ctrl + C to stop the program from running.
+ctrl + C on command line to stop the program from running.

 Run tests
 Run RSPEC tests using the following on the command line or terminal: